gvanem/Dump1090/README.md

 ## How this program works?

-The code is very documented and written in order to be easy to understand.
+The code is very documented and written in order to be easy to understand. <br>
-For the diligent programmer with a *Mode S*<br>
-specification at hand, it should be trivial to understand how it works.
+For the diligent programmer with a *Mode S* specification at hand, it should be trivial to understand how it works.

 The algorithms I used were obtained basically looking at many messages as displayed using a throw-away SDL program, and trying to model the algorithm